-Project Relevance Page (2004, Last Updated 2013) transit access, traffic impact analyses, and agency coordination may be recommended as part of this planning process in order to implement the updated TSP, provide consistency between the LDO, TSP, and Country Roads standards, and strengthen compliance with the TPR. - Jackson County Transportation System Plan (2005) Jackson County Capital Improvement Plan (2014-2018) As needed, improvements recommended in the updated TSP will be coordinated with projects programmed in the CIP for the next five years or identified for programming in the next 15 years.
+Project Relevance Page (2004, Last Updated 2013) transit access, traffic impact analyses, and agency coordination may be recommended as part of this planning process in order to implement the updated TSP, provide consistency between the LDO, TSP, and Country Roads standards, and strengthen compliance with the TPR.
+Jackson County Transportation System Plan (2005) The TSP update process will review goals, policies, standards, and recommended projects from the current plan and will determine what to retain or change in the updated TSP.
+Updated data, stakeholder and community involvement, and evaluation criteria will be used in making these determinations.
+Jackson County Capital Improvement Plan (2014-2018) As needed, improvements recommended in the updated TSP will be coordinated with projects programmed in the CIP for the next five years or identified for programming in the next 15 years.
 White City Urban Unincorporated Community Plan and TSP The updated Jackson County TSP will update and include White City transportation policies and projects.
-City Documents City of Ashland TI TOO I I II City of Central Point The TSP update will consider city policies and planned 51 City of Eagle Point projects as they relate to transportation planning and coordination between the city and county and the potential impact on county roadways or services.
-City of Jacksonville City of Medford City of Talent 56
+46 City Documents City of Ashland TI TCD 1 1 11 11 11 11 11 11 11 11 11 11 11 1 48 City of Central Point The TSP update will consider city policies and planned 51 City of Eagle Point projects as they relate to transportation planning and coordination between the city and county and the potential 52 City of Jacksonville impact on county roadways or services.
+54 City of Medford impact on county roddways or services.
+55 City of Talent 56